goofreopensource/UCP_Sovereign/README.md

 Agentic Insights: A scrolling feed of autonomous actions taken by the ACO.

 🛣️ The Path Forward: Agentic vs. Automatic
-Legacy platforms are using AI to replace the developer.
+Legacy e-commerce platforms are using AI to replace the developer.
 Their goal is "No-Code" automation.
 Goofre takes the opposite path.
 We believe the future is a High-Code Agentic Ecosystem where the developer is the Architect.

 The Legacy Path: AI replaces the developer to build a static silo.

 The Goofre Path: The developer uses the ACO to orchestrate the world’s most powerful commerce stack.